vannads/COVID-19/README.md

 Note:- The data format and organization of this repository isn't yet finalized, use with caution!

 This is an ongoing collection of datasets with source information in CSV format, exported automatically from various databases.
-Most datasets included here are annual time series data for social and economic indicators by country.
+Most datasets included here are time series data for social and economic indicators by country.